h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

 Scoring Server on AWS
 ~~~~~~~~~~~~~~~~~~~~~
 You can deploy a RESTful server on AWS, using the marketplace AMI (H2O Inference server - Hourly).
+Notice that this is a paid AMI.
 Transfer the
 MOJO file into the /tmp folder of this instance before launching.
 If your MOJO is in S3, assign a role that provides
 S3 access to the instance.
-You could use the following bash script as "userdata" to transfer your MOJO into the instance.
+You could use the following bash script as "userdata" to transfer your MOJO into the instance, before you launch the instance.
+Make sure you change the mojofile location below.

 .. code::